The Price of Sin

 I was called into the office and the dean of students had my Bible verse test on his desk.
 The test had an “F” on it, and I knew my goose was cooked.
 I was given 20 demerits for my cheating which gave me a grand total of 40.
 I was suspended for one day and declared ineligible to play basketball due to my demerits.
 My zero on my Bible test lowered my grade to a D, and I was also academically ineligible.
 I was crushed and wished I could rewind my life 24 hours.

 I would like to say things got better after my cheating incident, but I seemed to spiral to new lows.
 I was looking forward to a fresh start in the second semester, and I was excited to be able to play basketball.
 My fresh start never materialized, and I never did see the basketball court.
 I was not invited back to school in the second semester, and my bad choice led to several others which caused me to miss out on key moments of my senior year.
+I never did go on the senior trip to Hawaii, and I was gifted a year book by my old senior class whom my family helped to raise money for that very trip.
 I started the year on fire for God, but I allowed sin in my life and it led to my ultimate demise.
 I soon found out that sin is a slippery slope and it only leads to destruction.

 I have had many moments in my life like this where sin has caused me great heartache and pain.
 How about you?
 Have you allowed lust to conceive to the point of sin?
 Have you come to know the tremendous price there is to pay for sin?
 Have you come to realize the price that was paid for your sin?
 Do you realize that sin leads to death, but God has a gift for you?
 Romans 6:23 states, “For the wages of sin is death, but the gift of God is eternal life through Christ Jesus our Lord.”
 Will you accept God’s remedy for your sin or will you die in your sins?
 May you accept the gift of God, and may you avoid the pitfalls that sin brings.
 Sin will always lead to death, but God's gift will lead to life everlasting.
 Choose wisely!